 VA lenders will need to take a look at your income in order to qualify you for a home loan.
 While there is no cap on how much money you can make as a VA borrower, you will need to understand that not all income you make can be counted on your VA loan application.

-The VA wants to ensure that borrowers are consistently able to pay their mortgages, so income must meet three standards.
-In order to count toward a VA loan application, income must be:
+The VA wants to ensure that borrowers are consistently able to pay their mortgages, so income must meet three standards in order to count toward a VA loan application:

 That flexibility throws both pros and cons at potential VA borrowers.
 It gives service members some wiggle room, but also generates confusion: What types of income will count during the VA loan evaluation process?